IEA (2020), World Energy Model, IEA, Paris https://www.iea.org/reports/world-energy-model

 The aim of the Stated Policies Scenario is to provide a detailed sense of the direction in which existing policy frameworks and today’s policy ambitions would take the energy sector out to 2040.
 Previously known as the New Policies Scenario, it has been renamed in WEO 2019 to underline that it considers only specific policy initiatives that have already been announced.

 In aggregate, these commitments are enough to make a significant difference.
-The comparison with the Current Policies Scenario, in which the effect of announced policies are excluded, makes this clear.
 However, there is still a large gap between the projections in the Stated Policies Scenario and a trajectory consistent with shared sustainable energy goals – the Sustainable Development Scenario.

 The policies assessed in the Stated Policies Scenario cover a broad spectrum.
 These include Nationally Determined Contributions under the Paris Agreement, but much more besides.
 In practice, the bottom-up modelling effort in this scenario requires a lot of detail at the sectoral level, including pricing policies, efficiency standards and schemes, electrification programmes as well as specific infrastructure projects.